ShaunCurtis/Blazr.Clean/Data.md

 # Data

 The data classes reside in the Core domain.
-They are used by all three domains.
+They are used throughout the application.

 The modified data class `WeatherForecast` looks like this: